KarthikGummadidala/Take-Home-Project/README.md

-# Take-Home-Project - Shopify Theme App Extension – FAQ Accordion
+# Shopify Theme App Extension – FAQ Section

 ## Project Overview
 This project is a **Shopify Theme App Extension** that adds a **custom FAQ Accordion section** to Shopify Online Store themes.